-Each year, students are chosen to receive the Orkand Endowed Scholarship from the Undergraduate School.
+Each year, students are chosen to receive the Orkand Endowed Scholarship.
 This scholarship covers a students' remaining tuition for their existing degree plans.

 The scholarship was established through an endowment from Donald S. Orkand, founder of the Orkand Corporation and former chair of the university's Board of Visitors, to assist students in the completion of their degrees.

 The Orkand Scholars demonstrate excellence and achievement in their area of study and have financial need.
 Here are their stories:

 I am a registered nurse, and I absolutely love nursing.
 I currently work as an ER nurse in two different emergency departments, one of which is a trauma center.
 I am a member of the Emergency Nurses Association and recently attended their trauma conference in New Jersey.
 I attended Wor-Wic Community College where I obtained my associate's degree in nursing, and I am working toward my bachelor's degree in nursing at UMGC.

 With the Orkand Scholarship, I will be able to finish that degree without the financial strain that I am currently under.
 I am also a wife and mother of two children, and while learning is something I love, it can be difficult without the right financial resources.
 I can't put it into words what this scholarship means, not just for me, but for my family as well!

 Jason Ciemielewski, biotechnology major